What you will get from this article:

 - Understand how to leverage and supplement your existing resources to do more with less

 - Learn the skill of chunking: Grouping similar tasks together to harness your focus and prevent distraction

 - Develop a purpose-driven action plan by utilizing the Rapid Planning Method of prioritizing tasks by how they align with your values and goals

 Archimedes once said, that given a place to stand, a fulcrum and a lever, he could move the world.
-Even though that was thousands of years ago, leverage still remains an important principle – especially when it comes to doing more with less.
+Even though that was thousands of years ago, leverage still remains an important principle – especially when it comes to doing learning to do more with less.
 If you’re looking to take full advantage of what’s already around you and make the most of even just a few resources, understanding leverage will give you a real edge.

 Here we’ll look at what leverage does and some ways you can use it in your daily life, whether for work, relationships or finances.
 Instead of needing more and having that be your excuse for not achieving your goals, you’ll be able to do more with what you already have and make lasting change in the process.